jeamick/indigo/about.md

 Apart from all this, I love sport, meeting new people, travelling, reading and developing.

-More details about some of the projects I have worked about [here](https://drive.google.com/file/d/1hjY7DVMsmG8sE1TMZMChVRe4lq_9CjFr/view?usp=sharing)

-More information on my academic journey can be found in my [resume](https://github.com/jeamick/jeamick.github.io/blob/master/Nounahon_Resume.pdf).
+More information on my work journey can be found in my [resume](https://github.com/jeamick/jeamick.github.io/blob/master/Nounahon_Resume.pdf).

 Feel free to write to me with any questions or opportunities in Blockchain, Finance & Computer science that you think will interest me.